Degrees of Freedom in Penalized Regression: Model Selection with Adaptive Penalties: Conclusions

 \section{Conclusions}

 We introduced a general framework for computing unbiased estimates of the degrees of freedom in penalized regression models, extending the foundational work of \cite{zou2007}.
 Our theoretical results underline that the common practice of using the size of active set as an estimate of the degrees of freedom is biased in many respect.
 This practice can severely distort inference since the size of active set and the true degrees of freedom are usually different, as highlighted by \cite{janson_etal.2015}.
 For the Adaptive Lasso, for example, we demonstrated that the correct estimate includes, in addition to the active set size, an adjustment term whose sign depends on the weights' selection.
 Under default weighting schemes, this term is positive, leading to an inflation of the degrees of freedom relative to the active set size.
 In contrast, the Group Lasso exhibits a deflation effect due to its reliance on the $\ell_2$ norm, reducing the degrees of freedom compared to the active set size.
 The Adaptive Group Lasso presents a more complex interplay: both inflation (from adaptive weights) and contraction (from $\ell_2$ shrinkage) coexist, making general characterization difficult.
 In addition to the analytical expressions for the degrees of freedom, we provide deep understanding of their local behavior as functions of $\gamma$.
 Specifically, we show that for the Adaptive Lasso (under certain conditions), these exhibit strictly positive but monotonic decreasing slopes within adjacent change points.
 For the Group Lasso, we show that the associated degrees of freedom are bounded between the active groups and active coefficients, and their local monotonicity is intimately related to the notion of orthogonality.
 These findings advance the understanding of model complexity in penalized regression, with implications for model selection, risk estimation, and theoretical analysis of high-dimensional methods.
+The more challenging regime $n<p$ calls for a separate theoretical investigation.
+In this setting, the least-squares estimator is not available, and therefore a broadly accepted definition of the adaptive weights is lacking.
+To the best of our knowledge, indeed, the literature does not provide a default construction of the weights of the Adaptive Lasso or Adaptive Group Lasso in this regime, precisely because their definition relies on preliminary least-squares estimates.
+Notably, in the Supplementary Materials we provide an empirical exploration of this high-dimensional setting.
+Specifically, we employ ridge regression estimates with minimal penalization as a surrogate preliminary estimator to construct adaptive weights.
+Although this approach is not theoretically supported, our numerical results indicate that the proposed degrees of freedom estimators remain dramatically more accurate than the common practice of approximating the degrees of freedom by the active set size.